 Global Climate Models and the Southeast Pacific

-Global Climate Models (GCMs) are run on fast supercomputers as a way to better understand Earth's climate.
-Scientists are always trying to make these models better so that the results are more accurate.
-We know that climate is not the same everywhere in the world.
+Scientists run Global Climate Models (GCMs) on fast supercomputers as a way to study Earth's climate.
+Scientists are constantly trying to make these models better so they can produce more accurate results.
+Climate is not the same everywhere in the world.
 There are some places where it is relatively easy to model the climate.
 There are other places where it is tricky to get realistic results from climate models.
-The Southeast Pacific, near the west coast of South America, turns out to be one of those tricky places!
+The Southeast Pacific, near the west coast of South America, is one of those tricky places!

-Why is it so difficult to model the climate of the Southeast Pacific?
-There are lots of reasons.
-There are a lot of connections between the land, ocean, and atmosphere in that area.
-Climate models have many different parts: the ocean, the clouds, chemicals in the atmosphere, and so on.
+Why is it so tricky to model the climate of the Southeast Pacific?
+Partly because there are a lot of connections between the land, ocean, and atmosphere in that area.
+Climate models have many different parts: the ocean, the clouds, the atmosphere's chemistry, and so on.
 In some places, these different systems influence each other a lot.
 That means the overall GCM only works well if the connections between parts of the model are good.
 It is challenging to get all of those relationships right in the Southeast Pacific.

-There are other things happening in the Southeast Pacific that make it difficult to model.
-El Nino and La Nina are influenced by the climate of the Southeast Pacific.
-These events are also connected, however, to places in the Western Pacific thousands of kilometers away and even to phenomena that occur in the Atlantic Ocean!
-Climate model connections that have to cover that much area are especially difficult for scientists to accurately describe and predict.
+The Southeast Pacific is also difficult to model because it is connected to other places around the globe.
+The occurrence of El Nino and La Nina are influenced by the climate of the Southeast Pacific.
+These events are also connected, however, to places in the Western Pacific thousands of kilometers away and even to phenomena that occur in the Atlantic Ocean.
+Climate model connections that span the globe are especially challenging for scientists to accurately describe and predict.